-Larger parking lots (spaces for approximately more than 10 cars) may require better visibility than smaller lots.
+Larger parking lots (spaces for approximately more than 10 cars) may require better visibility than smaller lots due to higher pedestrian and vehicle traffic densities.
 These lots may be illuminated at the discretion of the Park manager.
 However illumination levels should not exceed the limits listed in Table 4.2.